-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott—weary of this long, cold winter—jumpstarts thoughts of spring by planning his genealogy spring cleaning tasks.
+Introduction: In this article, Scott Phillips—weary of this long, cold winter—jumpstarts thoughts of spring by planning his genealogy spring cleaning tasks.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 Wow, what a winter we are having this year!
 But there is good news: March 1st was the beginning of Meteorological Spring!
 If you don’t believe me, just take a look at this 1937 article from a New Jersey newspaper, which says: